braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/customize.md

 ![Filter by email available is false][10]{: style="max-width:50%"}

-If you only want to send this form to users without external IDs (that is, anonymous users), use the filter `External User ID is blank`.
+If you only want to send this form to users without external IDs (anonymous users), use the filter `External User ID is blank`.

 ![Filter by external user ID is blank][11]{: style="max-width:50%"}

 You can also combine the two filters using `AND` logic, if desired.

-### Step 4: Target users who filled out the form
+### Step 4: Target users who filled out the form (optional)

-After you've launched the web email capture form and collected email addresses from your users, you can target those users with the filter `Clicked/Opened Campaign`.
+After you've launched the email capture form and collected email addresses from your users, you can target those users with the filter `Clicked/Opened Campaign`.

 Set the filter to `Has clicked in-app message button 1` for campaign `<CAMPAIGN_NAME>`.
-Replace `<CAMPAIGN_NAME>` with the name of your web email capture form campaign.
+Replace `<CAMPAIGN_NAME>` with the name of your email capture form campaign.

 ![Filter for has clicked in-app message button 1 for your web email capture form campaign][12]